-10.1.
+- 10.1.
+Harassment, bullying and discrimination is unlawful in many cases and individuals may be held personally liable for their actions.
+In some cases, their behaviour may amount to a criminal offence.
 St George's, University of London expects employees may wish to exercise their legal rights so as to protect themselves in cases where a criminal offence may have been committed.
 If a criminal offence such as harassing phone calls, physical assault, indecent exposure, hate crime or rape takes place, nothing in any of St George's, University of London's polices or procedures is intended to prevent or dissuade an individual from contacting the police.
-It is for the employee to determine if they wish to report a crime to the police.
+It is for the employee to determine if they wish to report a crime to the police. - 10.2.

-10.2.
 St George's, University of London will provide assistance to individuals who disclose an incident regardless of whether they decide to report it, including signposting the individual to relevant support groups and outlining reporting mechanisms.